Azure/azure-sdk-for-net/sdk/provisioning/README.md

 # Azure Provisioning libraries for .NET

-The Azure Provisioning libraries are a cloud development kit that allow you to declaratively specify your Azure infrastructure natively in dotnet.
+The Azure Provisioning libraries make it easy to declaratively specify Azure infrastructure natively in .NET.

 Azure.Provisioning contains the core functionality for the Azure Provisioning libraries.
 Azure.Provisioning.{ServiceName} contains the resources specific to a particular service.

 ## Getting started